What this notification covers

 We may collect information about you because we are required or authorised by law to collect it.
 There are laws that affect financial institutions, including company and taxation law, which require us to collect personal information.
 For example, we require personal information to verify your identity under Commonwealth Anti-Money Laundering law.

 NAB is required to collect and disclose information to US authorities if you are a US citizen or tax resident.
-NAB believes that by applying for this account, you're not a US citizen or tax resident.
-If you are a US citizen or tax resident, you'll need to advise NAB by calling 1300 550 316 between Monday to Friday, 9:00am to 5:00pm (AEST/AEDT).
+If you are a US citizen or tax resident, you must advise NAB by calling 1300 550 316 between Monday to Friday, 9:00am to 5:00pm (AEST/AEDT).

 How we use your information